ca-schue/cnd-joboffers/.documentation/career-service.md

 1. Create Job Offer by company member, this will be mirrored to query side
 2. User reads Job Offer and applies for it, creating a Job Application
 3. Company member reads Job Application and accepts the application
-4. Company member closes Job Offer and deletes it afterwards.
+4. Company member closes Job Offer and deletes it afterward.
    - Internally the application will mark the Job Offer stream as deleted in the Event Store
    - This deletes the Job Offer from the Query Repository, but also results in the deletion of all associated Job Applications
    - The Job Applications are marked as deleted in the Event Store and removed from the Query Repository